SQL Primary Key - UUID or Auto Increment Integer / Serial?

 - Not naturally sortable according to creation time.
 Though v1 UUID format contains timestamp, it encodes the timestamp using little-endian in that the least significant time appears first, which renders the UUID hard to sort according to creation time.
 People design their own UUID format to fix this and there is also a draft proposal to standardize it.

 - For database like MySQL, Oracle, which uses clustered primary key, version 4 randomly generated UUID will hurt insertion performance if used as the primary key.
 This is because it requires reordering the rows to place the newly inserted row at the right position inside the clustered index.
 On the other hand, PostgreSQL uses heap instead of clustered primary key, thus using UUID as the primary key won't impact PostgreSQL's insertion performance.

-Auto Increment Integer/Sequence
+Auto Increment Integer/Serial

 - MySQL - AUTO_INCREMENT

 - PostgreSQL - SERIAL

 - SQLite - AUTOINCREMENT

 - Readable.
 This is especially valuable if we would expose it externally.
 Thinking of issue id, obviously, issue-123 is much more readable than issue-b1e92c3b-a44a-4856-9fe3-925444ac4c23.

 - Less space.
 UUID always occupies 16 bytes.
 For Auto Increment Integer, when stored as Long format, it occupies 8 bytes.
 If the table itself has only a few columns, the extra primary key space overhead will become more significant.